Coec0/tda367-JOKE/README.md

 ## Necessary (circular) dependencies
 A ciruclar dependency, which cannot be removed, exists within the code.
 The 'Screen' classes and 'Game' class is built like that in the used framework (LibGDX).
 More information about the unremovable (without breaking the game) dependency can be found [here](https://gamedev.stackexchange.com/questions/67232/how-to-remove-a-circular-dependency-as-pointed-out-in-a-libgdx-tutorial).

+## Current flaws
+- UI is not particulary user friendly
+- Not enough information about the game inside the game